Ivana Bacik: Political career and campaigns

-Bacik contested the Seanad Éireann elections in 1997 and 2002 as an Independent candidate in the Dublin University constituency, but was not successful in these outings.
+Bacik contested the Seanad Éireann elections in 1997 and 2002 as an independent candidate for the Dublin University constituency but was not successful.

 She ran as a Labour Party candidate at the 2004 election to the European Parliament in the Dublin constituency.
 She ran with sitting MEP Proinsias De Rossa, who was also the party president, on the same ticket.
 She polled 40,707 first preference votes (9.6%) but was not elected.

-In 2004, her book Kicking and Screaming: Dragging Ireland into the 21st Century, was published by O’Brien Press.
+In 2004, her book Kicking and Screaming: Dragging Ireland into the 21st Century, was published by O'Brien Press.

 In 2007, she contested the Seanad Éireann elections for the third time in the Dublin University constituency, and was elected to the third seat, behind sitting Independent senators Shane Ross and David Norris.
 She initially sat as an Independent senator.

 In February 2009, Bacik was included in an 'All Star Women's Cabinet' in the Irish Independent.
-In March 2009, Bacik confirmed claims made on a TV programme that she had taken two voluntary paycuts of 10% in addition to a pension levy.
+In March 2009, Bacik confirmed claims made on a TV programme that she had taken two voluntary pay cuts of 10% in addition to a pension levy.
 In June 2009, Bacik was the Labour Party candidate for the Dublin Central by-election she came in third with 17% of the first preference votes.
 She joined the Labour Party group in the Seanad in September 2009, and became Labour Party Seanad spokesperson for both Justice and Arts, Sports and Tourism.
 In November 2009, a feature by Mary Kenny of the Irish Independent included Bacik in a list of women who "well deserved their iconic status."

 In May 2010, she sought Labour's nomination to contest the next election in the Dublin South-East constituency but was not selected.
 In December 2010, she was added to the ticket as the second candidate beside Labour Party leader, Eamon Gilmore, in the Dún Laoghaire constituency for the 2011 general election.
 Gilmore topped the poll, with Bacik receiving 10.1% of first preference votes but she was not elected.
-She was re-elected to Seanad Éireann at the subsequent election, after which she became Deputy Leader of the Seanad.
+She was re-elected to Seanad Éireann at the subsequent election, after which she became Deputy leader of the Seanad.
 She held her seat in the Seanad in 2016 and in 2020.